rivtDocs/rivtdocs.github.io/docs/index.md

 </table>

 ----------------------------
-### Reuse Docs and Calcs Anywhere
+### Reuse Calculation Documents Anywhere
 ----------------------------

-## Introduction
+## Introduction and Motivation

-Engineering documents and calculations include tables, figures and calculations in addition to text.
-They are often presented in letter or report formats.
-Recent developments in open source software tools dramatically improve the ease with which these documents can be compiled and shared.
-This has important implications for engineering design quality and productivity.
+In addition to text, engineering documents generally require tables, figures and many different types of calculations, .
+Frequently they need to be presented in formal letters or reports.
+Recent developments in open source software tools dramatically improve the ease with which these documents can be compiled and universally shared.

+Engineering professions have an opportunity to produce reusable calculation libraries that can grow and improve through open source contributions over time.
+This model of shared, incremental improvement is effective in software programming where large chunks of code are repurposed and recombined.
+Although software code is purely text, the application of this approach to general engineering documents must be explored.

 Many engineering technologies in the 21st century are evolving slowly.
 Design procedures are often fixed for decades in standard codes, with little or no change.
-Good engineering work now lies, not so much in technological innovation, but in understanding a range of established technologies well enough to efficiently and cost-effectively combine them to fit project requirements.
-Calculation documents are the working papers that describe precisely how the combinations fit.
-Being able to easily cut and paste common ideas from previous projects lets an engineer explore more options when improving performance, reducing cost or responding to market changes.
+Productive engineering work now lies, not so much in technological innovation, but in understanding a range of established technologies enough to cost-effectively combine them into a realized project.
+Engineering documents are the working papers that describe precisely how the combinations will fit.

-Engineering professions have an opportunity to produce large, general calculation libraries that can be reused and recombined as needed.
-The model of shared, incremental improvement has proven very effective in software programming where large chunks of code are repurposed and recombined.
-Although software code is only text, the extension of aspects of this approach to more general engineering documents seems equally promising.
+Being able to easily cut and paste common ideas from previous projects enables an engineer to explore more options in order to improve performance, reduce cost and respond to market changes.

-A number of powerful engineering calculation programs exist, but they incorporate barriers to widespread sharing.
-The first is high initial and recurring software costs, required by constantly changing file formats that require program upgrades or subscriptions to maintain file compatibility.
-In addition, because files and interfaces are incompatible between different programs, multiple software purchases are required along with the requisite learning curves.
-Furthermore, current software does not easily generate reports, version control or integrate output from external programs.
+A number of powerful engineering calculation programs are available, but they incorporate barriers to widespread sharing.
+The first is high initial and recurring software costs incurred by constantly changing file formats that require program upgrades or subscriptions to maintain file compatibility.
+In addition, because files and interfaces are incompatible between different programs, multiple software purchases and learning curves are required.
+Furthermore, current software does not typically produce formatted reports, provide version control or easily integrate output from external programs.

 **Program Comparison**